 Lower Aptian C{org} -rich horizons were recovered in Core 198-1213B-8R.
-The horizons include olive-black to greenish black clayey porcellanites and radiolarian porcellanites with minor tuff (see "Lithostratigraphy," p.
-53, in "Specialty Syntheses").
-Three organic carbon analyses yielded contents of 2.9, 10.2, and 25.2 wt%.
+The horizons include oliveblack to greenish black clayey porcellanites and radiolarian porcellanites with minor tuff (see "Lithostratigraphy" in "Specialty Syntheses").
+Three organic carbon analyses yielded contents of 2.9, 10.2 and 25.2 wt%.
 The sample with the highest organic carbon content is a clayey porcellanite.
-Gamma ray and uranium logs show that the lower Aptian C{org} -rich units are ~3 m thick.
+Gamma ray and uranium logs show that the lower Aptian C{org} -rich units are about 3 m thick.
 Total recovery of carbonaceous and noncarbonaceous in this interval (Core 198-1213B-8R) is just over 1 m.
-Thus, the recovery of organic-rich rocks is <30%.
+Thus, the recovery of organic-rich rocks is less than 30%.

-Characterization of the organic matter from the most C{org} -rich lower Aptian samples indicates it is algal and bacterial in origin and that some of this organic matter was produced by haptophytes and some by cyanobacteria.
+Preliminary organic geochemistry provides information on the origin of the organic matter in lower Aptian samples from Site 1213.
+Characterization of the organic matter from the most C{org}-rich samples indicates it is algal and bacterial in origin, including production of some of this organic matter by haptophytes and some by cyanobacteria.
 The haptophyte alkenones identified are some of the oldest known records of these compounds.
 The character and preservation of the bacterial material are also evidence for the existence of microbial mats at the time of deposition.
-Finally, the excellent preservation of organic compounds indicates deposition in highly dysoxic or anoxic conditions (see "Geochemistry," p.
-61, in "Specialty Syntheses").
+Finally, the excellent preservation of organic compounds indicates deposition in highly dysaerobic conditions (see "Geochemistry" in "Specialty Syntheses").

-Section 198-1213B-8R-1 is mostly noncalcareous; however, a sample at the top (198-1213B-8R-1, 3 cm) contains the nannofossil Eprolithus floralis but lacks Rhagodiscus achlyostaurion and Prediscosphaera columnata and thus correlates to late Aptian Zone NC7.
-Sample 198-1213B-9R-1, 17 cm, lacks Hayesites irregularis, Calcicalathina oblongata, and Cruciellipsis cuvillieri and thus correlates to upper Hauterivian-Barremian Zone NC5 (see "Biostratigraphy," p.
-18, in the "Site 1213" chapter).
-Discrete intervals in Section 198-1213B-8R-1 have abundant radiolarians.
+Section 198-1213B-8H-1 is mostly noncalcareous; however, a sample at the top, Sample 198-1213B-8R-1, 3 cm. contains the nannofossil Eprolithus floralis but lacks Rhagodiscus achlyostaurion and Prediscosphaera columnata, and thus correlates to late Aptian Zone NC7.
+Sample 198-1213B-9R-1, 17 cm, lacks Havesites irregularis, Calcicalathina oblongata, and Cruciellipsis cuvillieri, and thus correlates to upper Hauterivian-Barremian Zone NC5.
+Discrete intervals in Section 198-1213B-8H-1 have abundant radiolarians.
 Diagnostic radiolarian faunas in these samples are similar to assemblages observed in the Livello Selli in the Cismon core from the southern Alps of Italy (Premoli Silva et al., 1999).
-Thus, nannofossils, and particularly radiolarians, bracket the age of the carbonaceous horizons and provide a firm correlation with C{org}-rich units of OAE1a from central Italy (the "Selli" level), the Italian and Swiss Alps, Sicily, France (the Goguel level), Site 641 in the eastern North Atlantic, and northern Mexico (i.e., Bréhéret, 1988; Weissert and Lini, 1991; Bralower et al., 1994; Erba, 1994; Menegatti et al., 1998; Erba et al., 1999; Bralower et al., 1999).
-In the Pacific, Corg-rich horizons of OAE1a age are also found at Sites 463 (Mid-Pacific Mountains) and 866 (Resolution Guyot) (Sliter, 1989; Jenkyns, 1995), and elsewhere on Shatsky Rise at Sites 305 and 1207 (see "Site 1207," p.
-16, for a more detailed discussion).
-Corg-rich lower Aptian sedimentary rocks from Sites 1207 and 1213 provide evidence for the nature of environmental changes in a truly pelagic regime during OAE1a.
+Thus, nannofossils, and particularly radiolarians, bracket the age of the carbonaceous horizons and provide a firm correlation with Corg-rich units of OAE1a from central Italy (the "Selli" level), the Italian and Swiss Alps, Sicily, France (the Goguel level), Site 641 in the eastern North Atlantic, and northern Mexico (i.e., Bréhéret, 1988; Weissert and Lini, 1991; Bralower et al., 1994; Erba, 1994; Menegatti et al., 1998; Erba et al., 1999; Bralower et al., 1999).
+In the Pacific, Coro-rich horizons of OAE1a age are also found at Sites 463 (MPM) and 866 (Resolution Guyot) (Sliter, 1989; Jenkyns, 1995), and elsewhere at Shatsky Rise at Sites 305 and 1207 (see "Site 1207" in "Principal Results" for a more detailed discussion).
+Com-rich, lower Aptian sedimentary rocks from Sites 1207 and 1213 provide evidence for the nature of environmental changes in a truly pelagic regime during OAE1a.